809: I Was a Teenage Werewolf

 In the 1958 Alfred Hitchcock thriller Vertigo, a pivotal scene plays out at a picturesque church, filmed at Mission San Juan Bautista, in the town of San Juan Bautista in central California.

-Angela Davis shrubbery!
+They have Angela Davis shrubbery!

-Angela Davis is an African-American activist whose bushy Afro once appeared on posters in the dorm rooms of radical students across the country.
+Angela Davis is a Black activist whose bushy Afro once appeared on posters in the dorm rooms of radical students across the country.
 After four people were killed in an attempt to break a young revolutionary out of jail in California in 1970, the FBI claimed that Davis, then a philosophy professor, was involved in the attempt and put her on its Most Wanted list.
 Davis was arrested several months later but was acquitted on all charges.

 Courtney Love’s prenatal care.